My friends know that I’m a Disney fan and frequent the parks with my Annual Pass.

 8. Ride rides during parades and shows.

 Lines tend to be shorter during these times.
-If you love parades and shows, ignore what I just said.
-Out of all the shows, Fantasmic and World of Color are the best, in my opinion.
+If you love parades and shows, ignore this one. 🙂 Out of all the shows, Fantasmic and World of Color are the best, in my opinion.

 It makes the experience more enjoyable when you are on your feet all day.
 My favorite restaurants are Napa Rose at the Grand California Hotel, Blue Bayou inside Disneyland, and Cathay Circle inside California Adventure.
 Reservations needed for all.